KirillTregubov/AdventOfCode2024/README.md

 bun install
 ```

 To run a solution, you need to run the corresponding file in the `solutions` directory.
-For example, to run the solution for day 1, you would run `bun run solutions/day1.ts`.
+For example, to run the solution for day 1, you would run:

 ```bash
 bun run solutions/day1.ts